TIOJ-INFOR-Online-Judge/tioj/README.md

 #### 4. Install web server

 ```
-$ gem install passenger
 $ rvmsudo passenger-install-nginx-module
 ```

-The first command may give some "error loading ..." messages, but they can be ignored if the installation displays "1 gems installed" at the end.
 When prompted for selecting the language, select Ruby.
 Use all recommended settings.

 #### 5. Configure Nginx